tum-pbs/pbdl-book/diffphys.md

 As a slightly more complex example let's consider Poisson's equation $\nabla^2 a = b$, where
 $a$ is the quantity of interest, and $b$ is given.
-This is a very fundamental elliptic PDE that is important for a variety of physical problems, from electrostatics to graviational fields.
+This is a very fundamental elliptic PDE that is important for a variety of physical problems, from electrostatics to gravitational fields.
 It also arises in the context of fluids, where $a$ takes the role of a scalar pressure field in the fluid, and the right hand side $b$ is given by the divergence of the fluid velocity $\mathbf{u}$.